 - Different number of block sizes: This experiment demonstrates the performance of parallel SMACOF program with respect to block size.
 Three different data set of 4-dimensional Gaussian distribution are used for this test.
-As Section 5.1 describes, different block size will affect on the cache memory performance, since computers will fetch data into cache by a cache line amount of data, whenever it needs to fetch data, without regard to the actual necessary data size.
+As Section 5.1 describes, different block affects on the cache memory performance, since computers fetch data into cache by a cache line amount of data, whenever it needs to fetch data, without regard to the actual necessary data size.
 Note that whenever the author mentions the block size, says b, it means a $b \times b$ block, so that the actual block size is not b but b^2 . - Different number of threads and data points: As the number of threads increases, the number of used core will be increased unless the number of threads is bigger than the number of cores in the system.
-However, when we use more threads then the number of cores, thread performance overhead, like context switching and thread scheduling overhead, will increase.
+However, when we use more threads than the number of cores, thread performance overhead, like context switching and thread scheduling overhead, will increase.
 We experiment the number of thread from one to sixteen.

 This experiment setup will investigate the thread performance overhead and how many threads would be used to run the parallel SMACOF on the test machines.
-As in Table 1, the bigger data will use more computation time.
-The author also examines how speedup and overhead will change as the data size differs.
+The bigger data uses more computation time.
+The author examines how speedup and overhead change as the data size differs.
 The tested number of data points are from 128 to 2048 as increased by factor of 2.

-• Two-dimensional array vs. jagged array: It is known as jagged array (array of arrays) shows better performance than two-dimensional array in C# [20][25].
+• Two-dimensional array vs. jagged array: It is known as jagged array (array of arrays) shows better performance than two-dimensional array in C# [21][26].
 This knowledge is investigated by comparing performance results of the two different versions of parallel SMACOF program, which are based on jagged array and two-dimensional array.

 Due to gradient descent attribute of SMACOF algorithm, the final solution highly depends on the initial mapping.
 Thus, it is appropriate to use random initial mapping for the SMACOF algorithm unless specific prior initial mapping exists, and to run several times to increase the probability to get optimal solution.
 If the initial mapping is different, however, the computation amount can be varied whenever the application runs, so that we could not measure any performance comparison between two experimental setups, since it could be inconsistent.
 Therefore, though the application is originally implemented with random initial mapping for real solutions, the random seed is fixed for the performance measures of this paper to generate the same answer and the same necessary computation for the same problem.
-The stop condition threshold value (ε) is also fixed at 1000 for 2000 and 2048 points data, and at 100 for the other data.
+The stop condition threshold value (ε) is also fixed for each data.